Category: Business

 • PPACA-Based Metrics

-Since the Supreme Court decision to support passage of the Patient Protection and Affordable Care Act (PPACA), several new radiology metrics have been introduced.
+Since the Supreme Court decision to support passage of the Patient Protection and Affordable Care Act (PPACA), several new radiology quality metrics have been introduced.

 For example, the federal government has introduced initiatives such as the Physician Quality Reporting System (PQRS) that encourages physicians to report quality measures that may result in financial penalties.